janymuong/ML-Synapses-TensorFlow/README.md

 > Machine learning and neural networks using TensorFlow.

 ## Scope:

-    - TensorFlow for AI, ML, and Deep Learning
-    - Building and training neural networks
-    - Improving model performance with advanced techniques
+- Best practices for TensorFlow, a popular open-source machine learning framework to train a neural network for computer vision applications.

+- Handle real-world image data and explore strategies to prevent overfitting, including augmentation and dropout.

+- Build natural language processing systems using TensorFlow.

+- Applying RNNs, GRUs, and LSTMs and train them using text repositories.

+In a nutshell, this is meant to `build`, `train`, and `optimize` deep neural networks and and to improve model performance with advanced techniques.
+Areas covered include Computer Vision, Natural Language Processing, and Time Series Analysis.

     - Introduction to TensorFlow for AI, ML, and DL